What is Med Pay Coverage?

 - Some specialist costs, such as chiropractic and dental expenses

-While bearing many similarities to Personal Injury Protection, or PIP, Med Pay features many distinctions that are important to note.
+While bearing many similarities to Personal Injury Protection (PIP) Med Pay features many distinctions that are important to note.
 For example, while PIP can cover up to 80 percent of lost wages, Med Pay does not offer a similar benefit.
-But while PIP carries a deductible, Med Pay does not.
+PIP carries a deductible, Med Pay does not.

 There are 12 “no fault” states, where it’s mandatory for drivers to select either PIP or Med Pay.
 These states include: